qpsolvers/qpbenchmark/README.md

 ## Installation

-You can install the benchmark and its dependencies in an isolated environment using ``conda``:
+The recommended process is to install the benchmark and all solvers in an isolated environment using ``conda``:

 ```console
 conda env create -f environment.yaml
 conda activate qpbenchmark
 ```

-Alternatively, you can install the benchmark on your system using ``pip``:
+Alternatively, you can install the benchmarking tool individually using ``pip``:

 ```console
 pip install qpbenchmark
 ```

-By default, the benchmark will run all supported solvers it finds.
+In that case, the benchmark will run all supported solvers it finds.

 ## Running the benchmark